 The Ventures also demonstrated to the Scouts how to fold their clothes for an inspection.
-At the same time, they also showed how to waterproof their clothes and rucksack.
+At the same time, they also showed how to waterproof their clothes and rucksacks.
 With Ubin’s erratic weather during camps, it is crucial for the Scouts to waterproof their rucksacks and clothes properly unless they want to have a miserable experience.

 Practise makes perfect

-After learning all the knowledge on rucksack packing and inspection, the Scouts got to put what they have learned into practice.
+After learning all the knowledge on rucksack packing and inspection, the Scouts got to put what they have learnt into practice.
 They were made to practise folding their clothes until they could accomplish it in around a minute per set.
 Afterwards, the Scouts got the chance to try and waterproof their clothes.